openstack-archive/fuel-docs/pages/reference-architecture/0090-ha-notes.rst

 if nobody pushes higher epoch that it retrieved from corosync(neither no one did), it will just elect itself as a master.

-.. index:: HA with Pacemaker and Corosync; How Fuel Deploys HA
+.. index:: How Fuel Deploys HA

 How Fuel Deploys HA
 -------------------